Kaleen

 Kaleen is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Kaleen, as per the latest Census, consisted of 91.2% houses and 8.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to the Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
-Home ownership in Kaleen was at 40.2%, with mortgaged dwellings at 34.7% and rented ones at 25.1%.
-The median monthly mortgage repayment in the area was $2,167, higher than the Australian Capital Territory average of $2,080.
-The median weekly rent figure was $460, compared to the Australian Capital Territory's $450.
-Nationally, Kaleen's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Kaleen, as per the latest Census, 91.2% of dwellings were houses, with the remaining 8.8% consisting of semi-detached homes, apartments, and other dwelling types.
+This is in contrast to the Australian Capital Territory's (ACT) figures of 63.3% houses and 36.7% other dwellings.
+Home ownership in Kaleen stood at 40.2%, with mortgaged dwellings accounting for 34.7% and rented ones for 25.1%.
+The median monthly mortgage repayment was $2,167, higher than the ACT average of $2,080.
+The median weekly rent in Kaleen was $460, compared to the ACT's $450.
+Nationally, Kaleen's median monthly mortgage repayments were significantly higher at $2,167 versus Australia's average of $1,863, and rents were substantially higher at $460 compared to the national figure of $375.

 Frequently Asked Questions - Housing